matthewdias/send-to-finicky/README.md

-# finicky
+# send-to-finicky
-Send links via a context menu to finicky so you can delegate them to other apps.
+Send links via a context menu to [finicky](https://github.com/johnste/finicky) so you can delegate them to other apps.